How To Build A Skateboard

 - Phillips Screwdriver - Skate tools almost always come with a Phillips screwdriver, but if not, you'll need a separate screwdriver.

-Start by flipping your skateboard on its side and sliding a bearing onto one of the axles (which should now be sticking up).
-Bearings are very delicate and their integrity will be compromised if you aren’t careful when handling them, so take extra precautions during this phase of assembly.
-On top of the bearing, slide a spacer (optional: not all bearings come with spacers) followed by a wheel.
-Using overhead pressure, push the bearing into the socket of the wheel.
-You will eventually feel the bearings slip into place.
-Keep in mind that harder wheels – those with high durometers – will be tougher to fit than softer wheels.
+Begin by tilting your skateboard to its side and placing a bearing onto one of the axles that are now facing upward.
+Because bearings are fragile, you must handle them with caution to prevent damage.
+Add a spacer on top of the bearing (optional: not all bearings include spacers) and then slide on a wheel.
+Using downward pressure, force the bearing into the wheel socket.
+You will eventually feel the bearing click into place.
+Keep in mind that wheels with higher durometers will be more challenging to install than softer ones.

-Once one bearing is in, remove the wheel and slide on another bearing followed by an optional spacer.
-Flip the wheel over, slide it onto the axle over the bearing/spacer, and push it into place.
+Once you've placed one bearing in the socket, remove the wheel and insert another bearing, followed by an optional spacer.
+Flip the wheel over, place it on the axle above the bearing and spacer, and push it into place.
 You've now completed one wheel assembly.
 Repeat this process for the remaining three wheels.
 Once that’s completed it's on to the next step!

-Once all four wheels have their two bearings each, it’s time to attach them to the trucks.
-To set yourself up, set the skate on its side again.
-Most trucks come with two axle washers per wheel, for a total of eight.
-These washers should go on either side of wheel to help it spin smoothly.
+After installing two bearings on each of the four wheels, it’s time to connect the wheels to the trucks.
+Begin by placing the skateboard on its side once again.
+Typically, each truck comes with two axle washers per wheel, for a total of eight washers.
+These washers should be placed on both sides of the wheel to ensure smooth rotation.

-To attach each wheel, slide on the first washer followed by the wheel with bearings followed by the second washer.
-The last piece is the lock nut, which secures the entire wheel setup into place.
-Once you’ve attached the wheels on one side of the board, flip it to the other side and repeat the process on the other side.
-At this point, your board is now rideable.
-However, you should always do a thorough once-over to make sure that there is a place for everything and everything is in its place (as in: no extra hardware lying around, everything is tightened).
+To attach each wheel, first, slide on the washer, then the wheel with bearings, followed by the second washer.
+Finally, add the lock nut to secure the entire wheel assembly in place.
+After attaching the wheels on one side of the board, flip it over and repeat the process on the other side.
+At this point, your board is theoretically rideable.
+However, it’s always a good idea to inspect it thoroughly and make sure everything is in order (for example, there should be no loose hardware).

-Then, at last, you can get out of your garage and hit the road!
+Finally, you can head out of your garage and start skating!